 Highway 16 (nicknamed the Yellowhead Route) follows the Trans-Canada Highway (Hwy-1) west out of Winnipeg but soon cuts northwest for a more attractive journey across the prairies.
-It goes through the pretty little town of Neepawa before passing south of the attractive deciduous and boreal forests, lakes and grasslands of Riding Mountain National Park, 250km from Winnipeg.
-Just north of the park the small town of Dauphin and its surroundings have a Ukrainian past that’s still in evidence, particularly in the Doukhobor settlement of Veregin and the dreary prairie town of Yorkton.
+It goes through the pretty little town of Neepawa before passing south of the attractive forests, lakes and grasslands of Riding Mountain National Park, 250km from Winnipeg.
+Just north of the park the small town of Dauphin and its surroundings have a Ukrainian past that’s still in evidence, particularly in the Doukhobor settlement of Veregin and the functional prairie town of Yorkton.
 From here, the highway embarks on one of its dullest stretches across the prairies towards Saskatoon, but don’t miss Little Manitou Lake – Saskatchewan’s Dead Sea.

 Riding Mountain National Park

 A 45km detour from Hwy-16 near the sleepy but likeable town of Minnedosa Riding Mountain National Park is one of the region’s best, a vast expanse of wilderness, roughly 50km by 100km, that provides some of Manitoba’s finest hiking, biking and scenery.
 Its name comes from fur trappers who changed from canoe to horseback to travel its wooded highlands, and it’s also known as the place where Grey Owl spent six months or so living with his wife and their pet beavers in 1931.